EdsonSMartins/PP4-cheesecake_shop_V2/TESTING.md

 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate Python code.

-## Device Testing & Browser Testing
+## Device Testing and Browser Testing

 BrowserStack played a crucial role by providing access to real devices for testing, as opposed to just emulators.
 The devices I used to test my site are: